 Know Where To Go for Kids’ Health Issues

 Your pediatrician or family doctor knows your kid’s health the best, but if your doctor isn’t available and you need health care right away or outside of your doctor’s office hours, minute clinics, and urgent care centers are good choices.
 Minute Clinics can treat minor illnesses.
 Urgent care centers also treat minor illnesses and can perform X-rays and more advanced treatment for kids’ health issues that aren’t life-threatening.

 Know where to go to get the right care at the right time.
-Your primary care doctor knows your child’s medical history best, but the Emory Healthcare Network includes more than 2,800 doctors and 300 locations, including 11 hospitals, as well as primary care offices, urgent cares, and MinuteClinics throughout metro Atlanta and across the region.
+Your primary care doctor knows your child’s medical history best, but the Emory Healthcare Network includes more than 3,450 physicians in over 70 specialties, 425 locations and 11 hospitals, as well as primary care offices, urgent cares, and MinuteClinics throughout metro Atlanta and across the region.
 Get the care you need wherever you need it.
 See our map to find the locations closest to you.

 When To Go to the Emergency Room